materialsvirtuallab/nano281/index.md

 # Programming language

-All lectures and labs will be conducted in Python 3.9+.
+All lectures and labs will be conducted in the latest Python.

 For most students, especially those that are new to python, you can simply use the [Google Colab] cloud service to run all lecture notebooks and do all labs.
 The advantage of using Google Colab is that you do not need bother with